timetag/ETA/docs/python.rst

         The context parameter is renamed to task descriptor to reduce confusion since version 0.6.6.

         Task descriptor works like a memory snapshot of a current running or finished analysis, everything is preserved so that you can resume any kind of analysis without worrying about different behaviors of different Tools.

+- ``group``
+    The group name of instruments that you want to run analysis on.
+This parameter is provided so that ``eta.run`` can automatically call ``eta.create_task`` using the provided group name when ``resume_task`` is not provided.

 - ``resume_task``
-    Specifies an old task descriptor to resume the analysis.
+    Specifies an existing task descriptor to resume the analysis.

-    The analysis will be resumed from the point where it ended, with all contexts set correctly, and then feeded with the new Clip.
+    A new task descriptor can be created with ``eta.create_task``.
+You can also iteratively call ``eta.run`` using the returned task from a previous ``eta.run`` call.
+In second case, the analysis will be resumed from the point where it ended, with all contexts set correctly, and then feeded with the new Clip.

-    You can iteratively call ``eta.run`` using the returned task from a previous ``eta.run`` call.
 This is particularly useful when you want to perform real-time or streamming analysis.

     .. note::
         After the analysis is resumed, the old task descriptor becomes invalid, however, a new task descriptor can be returned by setting ``return_task=True``.